Tokyo

 For EDYOUCARD member Price:€ 89.00

-Silver Ticket
+Silver Ticket (three days)

 - 4 Plenary Sessions

-- 20 Workshop Sessions
+- up to 23 Workshop Sessions

 - 1 Panel Session